Geo-Lu-Zhu/Deposition/README.md

-# Deposition
+# Use a Pre-trained Image Classifier to Identify Dog Breeds
-This repo will populated with lots of fancy checks.
+This repo will Use a Pre-trained Image Classifier to Identify Dog Breeds